 Share On Social!

-Amid protests for racial justice and an end to police brutality in the wake of the death of George Floyd, a rising number of U.S. local leaders are creating resolutions to declare racism a public health crisis.
+Amid protests for racial justice and an end to police brutality in the wake of the death of George Floyd and others, a rising number of U.S. local leaders are creating resolutions to declare racism a public health crisis.
 They also are committing to specific actions as a first step toward lasting, meaningful change.

-Update 8/10/20: 120 cities, counties, state legislatures, and other governmental leaders have declared racism a public health crisis, as of Aug.
-5, 2020, according to Michigan cartographer Alex B. Hill on Twitter.
+Update 9/13/20: San Antonio is now one of 131 cities, counties, state legislatures, and other governmental leaders that have declared racism a public health crisis, as of Sept.
+11, 2020, according to Michigan cartographer Alex B. Hill on Twitter.

 “It’s a little thing to declare racism to be a public health crisis, but it’s a stake in the sand,” former American Public Health Association (APHA) President Camara Phyllis Jones said in a recent webinar, Bloomberg reports.

 As of Sept.
 11, 2020, entities in 20 states have made resolutions/declarations on racism as a public health crisis.